 The Repayment Period field indicates the term of the loan.
-For consistency the monthly value should be established by dividing the fortnightly term by 2.16 or the weekly term by 4.33 and rounding up, i.e., 12-week loan would be recorded as 3 months, a 13-week loan would be recorded as 4 months.
+For consistency the monthly value should be established by dividing the fortnightly term by 2.16 or the weekly term by 4.33 and rounding up, i.e., 12-week loan would be recorded as 3 months, a 13-week loan would be recorded as 3 months, and a 14-week loan would be recorded as 4 months.